-FES under this alternative would have to be established.
-Changing the apportionment from Alternative 1 would increase the burden for NMFS, which would have to engage in rulemaking to implement this change in management.
-The administrative burden for law enforcement would go largely unchanged, as law enforcement officers would continue to monitor compliance with any established catch limits.
-Some administrative burden is anticipated with respect to outreach as it relates to notifying stakeholders of the changes to catch limits.
+The alternatives under Action 2 are not expected to affect the administrative environment.
+While the apportionment to the Gulf Group Cobia total ACL in each zone under Alternatives 1-4 would change.
+NMFS would already have to engage in rulemaking to update the ACL under Action 1.
+Action 2 would not result in additional effects to the administrative environment because it would only be determining what the ACL amount would be for each zone.
+The administrative burden for law enforcement would be unchanged as law enforcement officers would continue to monitor compliance with any established catch limits.
+Some administrative burden is anticipated with respect to outreach as it relates to notifying stakeholders of the changes to catch limits and apportionment per zone.